Hate Washington? Join The Club

 This type of toxicity bodes ill for incumbents of all stripes.
 It’s not the political system that’s broken most of these voters say, it’s the politicians.

-So it should come as no surprise that the men and woman running for President are sprinting as far as they can get from any ties they have to Washington.
+So it should come as no surprise that the men and woman running for president are sprinting as far as they can get from any ties they have to Washington.

 In his latest campaign ad, Perry brands Newt Gingrich and Mitt Romney “political insiders” who are part of the problem.

-The ad splashes red ink across the screen before a still photo of Gingrich and Romney, standing next to each other at a debate, appears in black and white.
+The ad splashes red ink across the screen before a still photo of Gingrich and Romney, standing next to each other at a debate, which appears in black and white.

 The rest unfolds in living color with upbeat music.
 As an announcer says, “Rick Perry’s plans to create jobs and overhaul Washington with a part-time Congress make him the outsider political insiders fear most.”